How to Enable Game Capture on Windows 11

 Why use this feature?

 Gaming is better when you can share your best moments with friends.
-This tool acts like a “replay” button for your computer, saving the last few seconds of action so you don’t miss a thing.
+This tool acts like a replay button for your computer.
+It saves the last few seconds of action so you do not miss a thing.
+It is perfect for capturing high scores or funny glitches.

 What happens when you are done?

 Once you turn this on, you can save video clips at any time just by pressing a keyboard shortcut.
-Your computer will automatically store these clips as video files in your user folder, making them easy to find, edit, or share online.
+Your computer will automatically store these clips as video files in your user folder.
+This makes them easy to find, edit, or share online.

 How to enable game recording

 - Open the Windows Settings app.
-You can find this in your Start menu or by pressing the Windows key + I on your keyboard to open Settings app.
+You can find this in your Start menu or by pressing the Windows key + I on your keyboard.

 - Click the Gaming button located on the left sidebar.